erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

 * After HISAT2 there are no longer two files for paired end reads, so I can run the same script for all.
 * Creating mergelist for each experiment
+* Ran script 03_Stringtie_Assembly_Quantify.sh with the ROD_Dermo_HE_Zhang all together
+* Ran script for performing HISAT mapping and Stringtie quantification for Rubio, Probiotic, and deLorgeril all together

+## 2/8/2020 Checking Output of Stringtie to check that it worked

+* Checking output and error files resulting from the scripts above `$ cat  Stringtie_ROD_Dermo_HE_Zhang_out_2_7_2020`
+      * Dermo DONE : assembled, then merged, then gffcompared, then transcript abundance re-estimated.
+BUT DIDN'T WORK DUE TO MERGELIST.TXT ERROR.
+      * HE DONE : assembled, then merged, then gffcompared, then transcript abundance re-estimated.
+BUT DIDN'T WORK DUE TO MERGELIST.TXT ERROR.
+      * Zhang DONE, with assembly, gffcompare, merge, and re-abundnace but it seems like then the script re-assembled one of the files and then stopped before moving on to the ROD files.
+          `Zhang Vibrio Stringtie complete Fri Feb  7 20:19:54 EST 2020 /data3/marine_diseases_lab/erin/2017_2020_Transcriptome_Analysis/pipeline_files/C_gig_Bac_Viral_subset/2020_Raw_Transcriptome_Data/C_gig_Zhang_Vibrio_SRA/SRR796598.fastq.gz.clean.trim.filter.gz.bam assembled
+`
+      * Looking at the Stringtie_ROD_Dermo_HE_Zhang_error_2_7_2020 file.
+Shows that the mergelist.txt files were not created correctly so no transcripts were found and no valid reference transcripts were found either.
+Need to fix merglist and re-try the merging step.
+Also need to check why a syntax error occurred for array 7 on line 185.

+      `Error: no transcripts were found in input file /data3/marine_diseases_lab/erin/2017_2020_Transcriptome_Analysis/pipeline_files/C_Vir_subset/2020_Raw_Transcriptome_Data/Dermo_2015_transcriptomes/Fastq/Dermo_mergelist.txt
+  67891 reference transcripts loaded.
+  38 duplicate reference transcripts discarded.
+  0 query transfrags loaded.
+Error: could not any valid reference transcripts in /data3/marine_diseases_lab/erin/2017_2020_Transcriptome_Analysis/pipeline_files/C_Vir_subset/2020_Raw_Transcriptome_Data/Dermo_2015_transcriptomes/Fastq/Dermo_stringtie_merged.gtf (invalid GTF/GFF file?)
+Error: could not any valid reference transcripts in /data3/marine_diseases_lab/erin/2017_2020_Transcriptome_Analysis/pipeline_files/C_Vir_subset/2020_Raw_Transcriptome_Data/Dermo_2015_transcriptomes/Fastq/Dermo_stringtie_merged.gtf (invalid GTF/GFF file?)

+/var/spool/slurmd/job1036269/slurm_script: line 185: syntax error near unexpected token `;'
+/var/spool/slurmd/job1036269/slurm_script: line 185: `for i in ${array7[@]}; do'
+WARNING: no reference transcripts were found for the genomic sequences where reads were mapped!
+Please make sure the -G annotation file uses the same naming convention for the genome sequences.
+`
+  * Same Stringtie merge error due to the mergelisted happen for the deLorgeril, Rubio, and Probiotic file.
+Though the HISAT2 alignment finished correctly.
+Need to redo Stringtie for these transcriptomes as well.
+        ` $ cat HISAT2_Stringtie_deLorgeril_Rubio_Pro_error_2_7_2020` # this files holds the alignment rate statistics for the HISAT mapping

+* Before fixing Stringtie mergelist error, going to delete the sam files and trimmed and filtered filles from deLorgeril_Rubio_Pro that finished alignment with HISAT2.
+        `# Checking number of sam files and bam files to see that they match
+        $ pwd  /data3/marine_diseases_lab/erin/2017_2020_Transcriptome_Analysis/pipeline_files/C_gig_Bac_Viral_subset/2020_Raw_Transcriptome_Data/C_gig_deLorgeril_OsHV1_SRA
+        $ ls *.bam | wc -l # 42
+        $ ls *.sam | wc -l # 42
+        # Checking out a Stringtie mapping file before deleting .sam in case I get the old error I used to get where the annotation file was not compatible with the original genome headers that the mapping was done with
+        $ less SRR6679052_1.fastq.gz.clean.trim.filter.gz.bam.gtf # This shows that gene_ids from the transcriptome file have actually been mapped to LOC ids and XM ids from the annotation.
+Great!
+Now I can delete these and not have to worry about re-doing
+        $ rm *sam
+        # Deleting trim.filter.gz files as well
+        $ ls *.filter.gz | wc -l # 84
+        # What to do with all the tmp files?
+Am going to keep for now.

+        # Repeating process above for Rubio files
+        $ ls *.sam | wc -l # 18
+        $ ls *.bam | wc -l # 18

+`